 An Overview of the Lagler Elan Edger

 The Lagler Elan features a 6-inch disc.
-It’s belt-driven, which makes it quieter than a gear-driven edger like the Clarke 7R.
+It’s belt-driven, which makes it quieter than a gear-driven edger like the American Sanders 7R.
 It also features a magnetic start/stop switch so if you pop a breaker, the machine automatically turns off for safety.

 This edger runs on 110 volts and 12 amps.
 Its motor is designed to prevent thermal overload.
 The Elan edger is very lightweight, making it easy to navigate.

 This machine has a low sanding profile, ensuring that you can fit nicely under toe kicks and radiators.
 Its lightweight construction also makes the Elan perfect for sanding tough spots like stairs.

 The Elan has an individual caster assembly that allows for completely toolless profile cut adjustments.
 You can make your caster adjustments quickly and easily––just loosen the thumbscrews to make your changes.

 This edger includes a dust collection setup.
 Although it is a bit difficult to attach a hose to the Elan, its setup allows you to attach a bag with ease.

 Its velcro paper attachment mechanism allows for easy paper changes, but bolt-on paper can be used too.

 The belt is adjustable; just push the unit forward or back to adjust the tension.

 An Overview of the American Sander (formerly Clarke) Super 7R Edger